sentient-agi/Sentient-Enclaves-Framework/pipeline/CLI-REFERENCE.md

 2. **Encryption:** Communication is encrypted via the cryptography module
 3. **Access Control:** Only the host can communicate with its enclaves
 4. **Audit Logging:** Implement logging on both sides for audit trails
+5. **Directory Integrity:** All files in directory transfers maintain their integrity

 ---